Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateApis/NotPrivateApis.docc/NSObject/ByDevice/hasDynamcIsland.md

 `hasDynamicIsland` is a property of [`ByDevice`](<doc:ByDevice>) that can provide a non-hardcoded boolean value of whether or not a device has the Dynamic Island

-> Warning: It is unknown when this property of `ByDevice` was added, and to which operating systems, testing is required before production use. `ByDevice` and/or `hasDynamicIsland` may be removed at any time.
+> Warning: It is unknown when this property of `ByDevice` was added, and exatly which operating systems and versions support it.
+Testing is required before production use, and `ByDevice` and/or `hasDynamicIsland` may be removed at any time.

 ## Method